AnVIL Portal

 Setting up Billing as an Individual

-To set up GCP billing as an individual the general process is:
+To set up GCP billing as an individual, the general process is as follows:

 1. Create a Google Cloud Account and set up a payment method.
 Be sure to create the Google Cloud Account using the same Google ID (email address) you use for your Terra account.